 So you got to the cause of the problem.
 What now?

 Next, you need to implement the change and check that it solves the problem and doesn’t create new ones.

 Verifying the new business system has other benefits:

 - Learning what works and doesn’t work in your business systems.

 From now on, look at problems and complaints with a systems mindset.
-You don’t have to wait until there is a complaint or mistake to improve your business systems and processes.
-If you are ready to up your level of productivity and reduce time-consuming activities, book a chat with me and let’s see if I can help you with the systemisation of your business.
+You don’t have to wait for a complaint or mistake to improve your business systems and processes.